The University of Tübingen specializes in the following areas of core research:

 Investigating pathogens – protecting people

 Researching the threats posed by microbial pathogens, while developing effective drugs to combat them, is the goal of the Interfaculty Institute for Microbiology and Infection Medicine at the University of Tübingen (IMIT).
 IMIT integrates biology expertise regarding pathogens with the medical experience of infections.
 The institute’s areas of core research are in the physiology of bacteria, antibiotics research, and infection and microbiome research.
 The aim is to improve the diagnosis and treatment of infectious diseases, also in order to prevent the spread of hard-to-treat pathogens.
-IMIT works closely with the Max Planck Institute for Developmental Biology.
+IMIT works closely with the Max Planck Institute for Biology.

 IMIT’s outstanding profile and its collaborative work with other local institutions were behind the decision to approve Tübingen as a location for the German Center for Infection Research (DZIF).
 All partners in the center cooperate to promote translational research and to develop new methods for the diagnosis, prevention and treatment of infectious diseases.
 Among other things, Tübingen’s researchers contribute expertise regarding tropical diseases and the development of antibiotics.

 The goal of the researchers in the University of Tübingen’s cluster of excellence Controlling Microbes to Fight Infections (CMFI) is to find new strategies to combat infections beyond broad-spectrum antibiotics.
 The researchers at CMFI study the microbiome and analyze the interactions of the microorganisms with each other and with their host.
 Instead of killing off the pathogens along with many other organisms, their aim is to develop specifically-targeted agents which will have a positive effect on the microbiome overall.
-The cluster brings together research from the University, the University Hospitals, the Max Planck Institute for Developmental Biology, and the DZIF in an integrative approach.
+The cluster brings together research from the University, the University Hospitals, the Max Planck Institute for Biology, and the DZIF in an integrative approach.
 Medical microbiology is mainly concerned with pathogens as the cause of infections, while molecular microbiology usually looks at individual mechanisms and metabolic processes.
 The cluster combines both and also involves environmental microbiologists and bioinformaticians in order to identify and research useful, "probiotic" bacteria and to understand microbial communities in all their complexity.
 From in-vitro models to controlled human colonization studies, participants in the cluster are investigating how the microbiome is able to fend off invading pathogens.
 Novel microbiome-specific interventions will be tested in preclinical and early clinical studies.